-If you disagree with our decision to reject your representation, you have the right to appeal to London Tribunals.
+If you disagree with our decision to reject your representation, you have the right to appeal to the tribunal.

-Remember you only have 28 days from the date of service of the Notice of Rejection to appeal to London Tribunals.
+Remember you only have 28 days from the date of service of the Notice of Rejection to appeal to the tribunal.

-If your appeal is unsuccessful you will receive a decision from London Tribunals outlining that your appeal has been 'refused'.
+If your appeal is unsuccessful you will receive a decision from the tribunal outlining that your appeal has been 'refused'.
 This means that following consideration by the adjudicator, the tribunal has found in our favour.
-In the decision you receive from London Tribunals, the adjudicator will outline the reasons why the appeal has been refused and give direction as to the amount that should be paid to us and how quickly this must be paid.
+In the decision you receive from the tribunal, the adjudicator will outline the reasons why the appeal has been refused and give direction as to the amount that should be paid to us and how quickly this must be paid.